What to Expect When Getting an MRI

 Feb 23, 2021

-What to Expect When Getting an MRIYour doctor may want to get a more in-depth look at an injury or issue and recommend scheduling an MRI, which stands for magnetic resonance image.
+Your doctor may want to get a more in-depth look at an injury or issue and recommend scheduling an MRI, which stands for magnetic resonance image.
 Movies and television shows can make getting an MRI seem stressful or scary, so it can be helpful to learn more about the process in order to address any misconceptions.
-An MRI is a non-invasive and pain-free diagnostic imaging tool to provide your doctors with highly detailed images of your body.
+An MRI is a non-invasive and pain-free diagnostic imaging tool that provides your doctors with highly detailed images of your body.
 If your doctor refers you to a Marietta imaging center for an MRI, there are some things you can do to prepare and information that will help you know what to expect out of the experience.

 How to Prepare for an MRI